ElektraInitiative/libelektra/src/plugins/augeas/README.md

 This is a plugin for reading and writing configuration files with help from Augeas.
 The plugin should be able to read all configuration files for which an Augeas lens exists.
 However, not all stock lenses of Augeas have been tested yet.
-A detailed description of the lens langauge and a tutorial on how to write new lenses" can be found at http://augeas.net/
+A detailed description of the lens language and a tutorial on how to write new lenses" can be found at http://augeas.net/